 Did They Spend Time With It?

 - Average finish.
-This metric tells you which percentage of visitors likely spent time reading your content.
-You can set up Google Analytics Event Tracking to show pinpoint the times at which visitors loaded your content, started scrolling down the page, and eventually reached the end of the page.
+This metric tells you the percentage of visitors who likely spent time reading your content.
+You can set up Google Analytics Event Tracking to pinpoint the times visitors loaded your content, started scrolling down the page and eventually reached the end of the page.

-- Engaged time.
-Engaged time measures how long visitors stayed active on your page, including time they spent scrolling, clicking article links, or keeping your page in an open tab.
-According to marketing research from Chartbeat, customers who spend three minutes reading an article are twice as likely to return to it later.
+- Average time on page.
+This measures how long visitors stayed active on your page, including time they spent scrolling, clicking article links or keeping your page in an open tab.
+The longer a user stays, the more likely the are to come back and ultimately convert.

 Did They Engage With It?

 Engagement happens when your audience visibly responds in the form of comments, social shares or downloads to content you create.
 Check each page’s bounce rate to see whether visitors went on to explore more pages on your domain — which suggests your content made them want to learn more — or whether they navigated elsewhere.

 Is Your Content Building Trust?